bparanj/crystal/electronics/book/forward-voltage.md

 - Capacitors: Governed by the relationship between voltage and charge (\(Q = CV\))
 - Inductors: Governed by the rate of change of current (\(V = L \frac{dI}{dt}\))

-In summary, forward voltage is relevant primarily for semiconductor devices with a p-n junction, such as diodes and transistors.
+Forward voltage is relevant primarily for semiconductor devices with a p-n junction, such as diodes and transistors.

-## Difference Between Voltage and Forward Voltage
+## Between Voltage and Forward Voltage

-No, voltage and forward voltage are not the same.
-Here's the distinction:
+Voltage and forward voltage are not the same.

 1. Voltage (in general):